smarty/changelog/cloud/us-street-api.md

 CHANGES:

+## 4.5.2 - 2020-10-16

+CHANGES:

+- Using earlier version of shared library which doesn't segfault on malformed input.
+- Improved initialization speed by introducing concurring.

 ## 4.5.1 - 2020-10-15

 CHANGES:

 - Increased diagnostic message verbosity on failure.
 - New diagnostic message regarding required number file descriptors.